org-roam/org-roam/doc/org_export.md

 Following are two different configs that might be suitable for different use-cases.
 Add one of these snippets in your Emacs init file.

 ### Only Backlinks

-This would display only the backlinks and not the contents.
+This will display only the backlinks and not the contents.

 ```emacs-lisp
 (defun my/org-roam--backlinks-list (file)